Wet Wrap Therapy for Severe Eczema

 Planning for Flare-Ups

-This is an example of an eczema management plan provided by NIAID scientists.
-The color-coded sections help the caregiver identify the severity of eczema flare-ups and begin the proper treatment.
-This plan and in-depth training are critical elements in the success of wrap therapy.
+This is an example of an eczema management plan that researchers gave study participants during the NIAID clinical trial of wet wrap therapy.
+The color-coded sections helped caregivers identify the severity of eczema flare-ups and begin the proper treatment.
+This plan and in-depth training are critical elements in the success of wet wrap therapy.

 Before and after photo comparison of the same boy shows improvements after eczema treatment at NIH.